gmdfalk/blockify/README.md

 - Browse: Allows you to open m3u-playlists and/or audio files on the fly.
 You can select multiple items and combine playlists with audio files.
 The player will automatically load those and discard the previous playlist.
 - Autoresume: If enabled, the interlude player will switch back to Spotify as soon as the commercials end.
 If disabled, the current interlude song will be finished before switching back to Spotify.

+##### Configuration
+Please see the provided [example_blockify.ini](https://github.com/mikar/blockify/blob/master/blockify/data/example_blockify.ini) on what settings are available and their purpose.
+If you're upgrading from v1.6, please note that configuration syntax has changed slightly in v1.7 and you'll _need_ to adjust your configuration file accordingly.

 ##### Interlude Music
 From version 1.4 onwards blockify can play music of your choice during commercial breaks.
 The default behaviour is for blockify to automatically play the first song in the playlist file (should you have one), when a commercial starts playing.
-Alternatively, you can disable autoresume which will cause blockify to always finish the current interlude song before resuming spotify playback.
+Alternatively, you can set the autoresume option to False which will cause blockify to always finish the current interlude song before resuming spotify playback.

 The interlude feature only works if you use pulseaudio (i.e. spotify needs to run in its own sink so it can be muted separately).
 To make use of interlude music you have to configure a playlist file in `~/.config/blockify/playlist.m3u`.